thosgood/this-weeks-finds/markdown/201-250/week204.md

 The star we know as GRB030329 was named after the day the news of its death reached Earth.
 About 2,650 million years ago, this star exploded.
-For thirty seconds it put out more power in the form of γ rays than everything else in the visible universe combined.
-These γ rays reached us on March 3rd, 2003, and they were detected by a satellite called
+For thirty seconds it put out more power in the form of \gamma rays than everything else in the visible universe combined.
+These \gamma rays reached us on March 3rd, 2003, and they were detected by a satellite called
 HETE-II: the High-Energy Transient Explorer.

 The detection of GRB03029 set off a frenzy of activity among astronomers all over the world.
-As the closest γ-ray burster to be seen by well-prepared earthlings, GRB030329 taught us a lot.
+As the closest \gamma-ray burster to be seen by well-prepared earthlings, GRB030329 taught us a lot.
 We're not completely sure what it was - but we have a pretty good guess, and it makes a nice story, so I'll recount it as if it were a fact.